shreeyasksen/Assignment2.7/README.md

 Learners will understand:
 - What is Conditional rendering
 - How to manage lists
-- How to use multiple context providers
 - What are CRUD operations

 Learners will be able to:
 - Use logical operators in JSX for conditional rendering
-- Update and Delete items from an array using array functions
+- Delete items from an array using array functions
-- Use multiple context providers
-- Complete a full CRUD application in ReactJS

 ## Lesson Plan